-Management of bone weakening and associated complications includes maintenance of a healthy weight, as well as any type of weight-bearing physical activity (walking, dancing, climbing stairs etc.).
-Speak with your doctor to help create an appropriate exercise plan based on your needs, abilities and fitness level.
+Management of bone weakening and associated complications include maintenance of a healthy weight, as well as any type of weight-bearing physical activity (walking, dancing, climbing stairs, etc.).
+Speak with your doctor to help create an appropriate exercise plan based on your needs, abilities, and fitness level.
 This type of activity places stress on bones.
 It may seem counter-intuitive to perform these exercises as an antidote to thinning bones, but the stress can trigger the body to make more bone cells, encouraging growth.
-A physical therapist may be a good resource for helping you build a safe and effective program to counteract a decline in bone density, and to help you avoid placing excessive stress on vulnerable areas.
+A physical therapist may be a good resource for helping you build a safe and effective program to counteract a decline in bone density and to help you avoid placing excessive stress on vulnerable areas.

 Calcium and vitamin D supplements can also be used.
 It is important to consult with your physician team before beginning any supplement or exercise regimen.

 Lymphedema, or swelling, may appear in the legs if radiation is given to the lymph nodes in the groin.
 This swelling is caused by a buildup of lymph fluid in the tissues that are right under the skin.
 Lymphedema caused by radiation can appear months to years after treatment is over, and can range from mild to severe and uncomfortable.
 This type of build-up can prevent cells from receiving proper nutrition, affect wound healing, and can lead to infections.